Slee Blackwell medical negligence lawyer Oliver Thorne is in the news following a patient’s death in hospital

 An independent consultant vascular surgeon advised the inquest that a breakdown in communication and planning between the hospitals in Barnstaple and Taunton was ‘poor’ and that in ideal circumstances the patient should have been taken directly to Musgrove Park, where they were better equipped to deal with complex vascular cases.

 The Coroner declined to speculate on what the outcome would have been if the man had been transferred to Musgrove Park Hospital, but felt reassured that improvements to training and communication within the vascular network had since been implemented.

-Oliver Thorne, who represented the man’s family at the two-day hearing, was quoted in the press as saying:
+Oliver Thorne, who specialises in dealing with medical negligence inquests, represented the man’s family at the two-day hearing.
+He was quoted in the press as saying: